MadLadSquad/MadLadSquadSite/monthly-newsletter/2023/August.md

 This month, we also released version 1.0 of the [UntitledTemplatingEngine](https://github.com/MadLadSquad/UntitledTemplatingEngine).

 ### Full rewrite of the MadLadSquad website
 You might have noticed the new look of the website now.
-Previously, it used the default GitHub pages theme.
+Previously, it used the default GitHub Pages theme.
 Now it looks like
 this:

 ![image](https://github.com/MadLadSquad/MadLadSquadSite/assets/40400590/ae19d943-4eab-447a-80e4-d8992ad6fa57)